-We are manually curating above-mentioned lists for the control of chemical warfare agents and precursors, annotating them with chemical structures (exact structures for individual chemicals and Markush structures for families of chemicals) as well as simplified molecular-input line-entry system (SMILES) notations (Note 2).
+In particular, we are annotating the lists with chemical structures (exact structures for individual chemicals and Markush structures for families of chemicals) as well as simplified molecular-input line-entry system (SMILES) notations (Note).
 We are also annotating the tables with information that highlights the overlaps within the various lists, noting for each entry of each list whether that chemical is covered by one or more additional lists, either as an individual chemical or as a member of a family of chemicals.
 Importantly, to further highlight overlaps and differences between the lists, we also provide a synoptic table in which all the lists are provided side-by-side on one page.

-Table 4 (Coming soon!): Comprehensive Table of International CW control lists
+Table 5 (Coming soon!): Comprehensive Table of International CW-control lists

 Table 6 (Coming soon!): Annex V of the WCO Strategic Trade Control Enforcement Implementation Guide

 Table 7 (Coming soon!): CW-control portion of the U.S. Munitions List (USML)